plane icon

 Log data

-1. While connected to your Septentrio G5 receiver via USB you can use RxTools to log data into your PC drive.
-Go to main menu Logging -> RxControl Logging…
+1. While connected to your Septentrio G5 receiver via USB, you can use RxTools to log data to your PC drive.
+Go to the main menu Logging -> RxControl Logging…

-1. At the Status tab you will find general information of the status of the logging process and space available at the PC drive.
+1. In the Status tab, you will find general information about the logging process and the space available on the PC drive.

-1. At the Global tab you will be able to choose the Log Directory to save the logging files, and the Message Types to Log as NMEA standard messages ASCII files and SBF (Septemtrio Binary Format) files, which can be afterwards replayed or converted into other common formats such as RINEX or KML using RxControl.
+1. In the Global tab, you can choose the Log Directory to save the logging files and the Message Types To Log as NMEA standard messages (ASCII files) and SBF (Septemtrio Binary Format) files, which can be afterwards replayed or converted into other common formats such as RINEX or KML using RxControl.

-1. At the File Naming tab choose Manual File Naming Convention to type manually a common File Name and File Extension for both SBF and NMEA log files, and whether to Split Files After a specified file size or time limit is reached.
+1. At the File Naming tab, choose Manual File Naming Convention to manually type a common File Name and File Extension for both SBF and NMEA log files, and choose whether to Split Files After a specified file size or time limit is reached.

-1. At the NMEA tab press Add Stream button to create a new stream, and activate the NMEA messages you want to log, usually GGA, GST, GSV and VTG.
+1. In the NMEA tab, press the Add Stream button to create a new stream and activate the NMEA messages you want to log, usually GGA, GST, GSV, and VTG.

-1. Press Start Logging button to start logging the files, and you will find them in the designed PC drive folder.
-You can use your preferred tool to analyse the saved NMEA log files, and for SBF log files we recommend using RxTools SBF Analyzer.
+1. Press the Start Logging button to start logging the files.
+You will find them in the designated PC drive folder.
+You can use your preferred tool to analyse the saved NMEA log files.
+For SBF log files, we recommend using RxTools SBF Analyzer.
 Press Stop Logging once you are done logging the receiver data.

 Firmware upgrade

-For simpleRTK 4 Pro Heading board download the latest stable firmware here.
+For simpleRTK 4 Heading board, download the latest stable firmware here.

 1. Go to main menu File -> Upgrade Receiver using Current Connection…